Hruday851998/Shadow_detection/README.md

 # Shadow_detection

+To work with the above code, you can download the data from below website and update the paths accordingly Dataset was downloaded from- https://www3.cs.stonybrook.edu/~cvl/projects/shadow_noisy_label/index.html

 Introduction:

 Shadow detection is one of the important problems in computer vision.
 Shadows are caused by the occlusion of light sources by objects in the scene and can significantly affect the appearance and quality of images.
 Accurate detection and removal of shadows can improve the performance of several computer vision applications.
 In this project, I have tried to address the problem of shadow detection in images using convolutional neural networks and apart from the CNN-based model, I have used another simple and effective approach, which is based on thresholding the luminance channel of the LAB color space and is described in the paper "Shadow Detection and Removal from a Single Image  Using LAB Color Space" by Saritha Murali and V. K. Govindan.